 The Driveway & Home Improvement Company has proven results for setting exceptional standards in cost control, planning, scheduling and project safety.
 We have experience that gives us a competitive advantage over others in our field.

-If you are looking for a new driveway, path or patio to compliment your home then the Driveway Company has everything you need, we cover all the major types of drive, pathway or patio that you could ever want which includes Resin, Tarmac, Pattern Imprinted Concrete and the latest style of driveway which is Rubber Compound, our contractors are fully insured with at least a 10 year insurance backed guarantee.
+If you are looking for a new driveway, path or patio to compliment your home then the Driveway Company has everything you need, we cover all the major types of drive, pathway or patio that you could ever want which includes Resin, Tarmac, Pattern Imprinted Concrete and the latest style of driveway which is Rubber Compound, all the driveway installers we send your way are fully insured with at least a 10 year warranty/guarantee.

 Whether you are looking for a new driveway, patio, pathway, child’s play area or swimming pool decking area we have you covered, The Driveway Company covers every English county for all the above styles of driveway and more.